 Other EVs like the Chevy Volt and the Nissan Leaf, for example, can also be charged by a gas-powered generator in a pinch.

-The same caveats regarding pure sine wave inverter energy, the possible need for grounding, and the amperage adjustments will still apply.
+The same caveats regarding pure sine wave inverter energy, the possible need for grounding, and the amperage adjustments still apply.

 Other Things to Note